-Leica S Typ 006 versus Sony A7R
+Leica S Typ 006 vs Sony A7R

-The Leica S (Typ 006) and the Sony Alpha A7R are two digital cameras that were announced, respectively, in September 2012 and October 2013.
+The Leica S (Typ 006) and the Sony Alpha A7R are two digital cameras that were officially introduced, respectively, in September 2012 and October 2013.
 The S Typ 006 is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (S Typ 006) and a full frame (A7R) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Sony provides 36.2 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Sony provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is considerably smaller (38 percent) than the Leica S Typ 006.
 Moreover, the A7R is substantially lighter (63 percent) than the S Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The power pack in the A7R can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Leica S Typ 006||6.3 in||4.7 in||3.1 in||44.4 oz||..||Y||Sep 2012||21,950|